wojdyr/fityk/doc/model.rst

   from the data.  ``hwhm`` means half width at half maximum, the other names are self-explaining.

-- Each parameter may have a default value (see examples below).
+- Each parameter may have a default value (see the examples below).
-  The default value can be either a number or an expression that contains the special names listed above.
-In the latter case the default value is taken into account only in the ``guess`` command.
+  The default value can be either a number or an expression that depends on the parameters listed above (e.g. ``0.8*hwhm``).
+  The default value always binds a simple-variable to the parameter.

 UDFs can be defined in a few ways: